To help parents bring out the potential of their children,...Read More

 Information Dissemination: CLIP

 This project aims to establish a functional, relevant and up-to-date information, dissemination means that would keep both the students, faculty, alumni and the general public aware of the developments, initiatives and innovations undertaken by the programs in the college.

 Strengthening Program Access, Continuity, and Equity through Scholarships

 Cognizant of changing socio-economic landscape of university students vis-a-vis the potential threat of increasing number of school leavers, this project aims to democratize students’ access to college education through increased provision of alternative sources for financial assistant to underprivileged and yet deserving students to finish their program of study with the sustained and unprecedented support from the alumni, industry partners and other agencies.

 Assoc.
-Prof. Pilar I. Romero, PhD, Dean
+Prof. Pilar I. Romero, LPT, PhD

-Department and Program Chairpersons
+Department Chaipersons and Program Coordinators